ExpressVPN Review 2023

 8. To choose a location, click the hamburger button and pick "VPN Locations."

-9. Double-click on any server and ExpressVPN will connect you.
+9. Double-click on any server, and ExpressVPN will connect you.
 That's it!

 ExpressVPN comes equipped to protect your privacy from the get-go.
 However, we recommend activating its kill switch (Hamburger Button > Preferences/Settings > General > Network Lock), preventing data leaks even if something unexpected happens.

-Also, ExpressVPN has a helpful "Threat Manager" feature to block even the most advanced trackers (Hamburger Button > Preferences/Settings > Threat Manager), which we highly recommend activating as soon as you install the VPN.
+Also, the ExpressVPN app has a helpful "Threat Manager" feature to block even the most advanced trackers (Hamburger Button > Preferences/Settings > Threat Manager), which we highly recommend activating as soon as you install the VPN.

 To learn more about getting started with this VPN on various different platforms, we've prepared a handy guide that covers 60+ devices.
 So, here's how to set up ExpressVPN.